rfresh2/ZenithProxy/README.md

 * `1.20.1`
 * `1.12.2`

-The full valid release channel you select should be in this format: `linux.1.20.1` or `java.1.12.2`
+The release channel is based on a combination of the platform and minecraft version, examples: `linux.1.20.1` or `java.1.12.2`

 ### DNS Setup